Home » Hawaii Travel Tips » Best Things to Do » Things to Do in Hawaii with Kids: Honolulu Museum of Art on Oahu

 July 31: Admission is free for Hawai‘i residents (with ID) in honor of La Ho‘iho‘i Ea (Restoration Day)

-Additionally the Honolulu Museum of Art is a participant is the Blue Star Museums program.
+Additionally, the Art Museum Hawaii is a participant in the Blue Star Museums program.

 From Armed Forces Day—Saturday, May 18—until Labor Day—Monday, Sep 2—HoMA joins over 2,000 participating museums in the Blue Star Museums program by offering free admission and 10% off purchases in the Museum Shop to U.S. active-duty military personnel and their families (with ID).